Words-n-Motion

 Now, do you pull down the drywall at a cost of $100-150K, or should you file a lawsuit against the manufacturers, is the dilemma for thousands of affected homeowners?
 In the process, who knows… perhaps you’ll hit a Chinese Wall.
 Ugh, my head hurts!

-One Response to “Wheezing, or bleeding nose?
-Blame it on the Chinese Drywall!”
+2 thoughts on “Wheezing, or bleeding nose?
+Blame it on the Chinese Drywall!

 The gases emitted from defective Chinese drywall produce a sulfurous odor that permeates homes, and cause metals, including air conditioning coils and even jewelry, to corrode.
 The gases have also been linked to significant property damage, including damage to HVAC systems, smoke detectors, electrical wiring, metal plumbing components, and other household appliances.